wylie102/MakeItParquet/README.md

                           named after the output type is always created.
   -s, --sheet TEXT        For Excel input: sheet number or sheet name to import (e.g. 1 or "Sheet1").
   -c, --range TEXT        For Excel input: cell range to import (e.g. A1:B2).
+  -d, --delimiter TEXT    Defines the delimiter for TXT export.
+Pass 't' for tab-separated, 'c' for comma-separated, or provide a literal value.
+If not provided, the tool will prompt you.
 ```

 ## Examples